khans155/car_survaillance_project/README.md

 and rotates towards the motion, recording while doing so.
 When the car is on the system would go back to being a regular dashcam that records on a loop.

+## Recording and Storing Video
+The *picamera* library provides the tools to record video to a file from the camera.
+The *start_recording()* method of the *PiCamera* class starts the recording and stores the video stream in a file with a specified format.
+The output file is in raw format, which presents an issue because it has to be converted to be viewable by most video players.
+The function *convert_video()* uses *subprocess.check_output* to launch a system installed program, *MP4Box*, that converts the video into viewable .mp4 format and also deletes the raw file after.
+Another problem is presented when large files need to be converted, as they can take minutes to convert.
+For example, in looped recording mode the program records 10min videos on loop which can take 2-3 minutes to convert, thus the program would have to wait that long before starting a new recording.
+The *multiprocessing* library is used to initiate the conversion of completed videos in the background, so that the program can start a new recording right away.

+### video_itinerary.json
+This file is used to keep track of all the completed videos by saving their file name and save path.
+This itinerary is used by the *preserve_storage()* function to delete older videos when the storage limit is reached.

+### convert_left_over_videos()
+The program may sometimes close unexpectedly when power is lost or due to user interruption.
+If a video is recording the file will be left unaccounted for.
+This function converts these left over videos from previous sessions.
+The file *conversion_itinerary.json* is used to keep track of leftover videos.
+For every recording that is started, the file name and save path is appended to this itinerary.
+If the file is then converted by *convert_video()* it is removed from this itinerary.
+Thus if the program shuts down unexpectedly before conversion, the video will be converted in the next session.

 ## Motion Detection
 The libraries required for motion detection are *picamera*, *imutils*, and *OpenCV*. picamera gives us access to the camera module which is connected to the camera port of the Raspberry Pi and *picamera.array* contains the class